Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Parallelisation of continuous-time LQT

 \subsection{Forward conditional HJB equation for LQT}

-This section explains how to solve the forward conditional HJB equation in Section \ref{subsec:Cond_back_forw_HJB} for the LQT problem. \begin{thm} For the LQT problem \eqref{eq:LQT_Control_problem} and a conditional value function $V(x,s;z,\tau)$ of the form \eqref{eq:LQT_V_form1}, the derivative $\frac{\partial V(x,s;z,\tau)}{\partial\tau}$, given by the forward conditional HJB equation \eqref{eq:forward_conditional_HJB}, can be written in terms of the derivatives of the conditional value function parameters such that
+This section explains how to solve the forward conditional HJB equation in Section \ref{subsec:Cond_back_forw_HJB} for the LQT problem.
+The resulting expressions will be useful to calculate the associative elements, which will be explained in Section \ref{sub:parallel_LQT}. \begin{thm} For the LQT problem \eqref{eq:LQT_Control_problem} and a conditional value function $V(x,s;z,\tau)$ of the form \eqref{eq:LQT_V_form1}, the derivative $\frac{\partial V(x,s;z,\tau)}{\partial\tau}$, given by the forward conditional HJB equation \eqref{eq:forward_conditional_HJB}, can be written in terms of the derivatives of the conditional value function parameters such that